reaver-flomesh/fsm-docs/content/en/guides/traffic_management/ingress/fsm_gateway/grpc_routing.md

 ---
 title: "gRPC Routing"
-description: "This doc will show how to route traffic to gRPC backends."
+description: "This document describes setting up gRPC routing in FSM Gateway with GRPCRoute, focusing on directing traffic based on service and method."
 type: docs
 weight: 18
 draft: false